jordmax12/SignalProject/README.md

 ## Code Challenge

-Simple full stack example of creating a nodejs/express based api connected to an external postgres db, and having a react front end that gets compiled with webpack and transpiled with babel.
+Simple full stack example of creating a nodejs/express based api connected to an external postgres db, and having a react front end that gets compiled and transpiled with webpack and babel respectively.
 Simple CRUD operations for 'notification' table.
 Able to access this endpoint on an external endpoint using Heroku.

 # To start